Your avatars aren’t blue and sparkly and on another planet, like the ones in the movie of the same name.

-But, they are in another world: Cyberspace (or maybe we should call it "Google-Bing-Yahoo-Blekko-space").
+But, they are in another world: Cyberspace (or maybe we should call it "Google-Bing-Yahoo-DuckDuckGo-space").

 Seen Avatar, the movie?
 (No?
 Watch it sometime!)
-Picture your avatars in cyberspace, showing you at your best (hopefully!) - demonstrating your skills and knowledge, cataloging your accomplishments and education, collecting and displaying recommendations, helping you pull the jobs in to you rather than you reaching out for them.
+Picture your avatars in cyberspace, showing you at your best (hopefully!):

 You don’t have a 21st century avatar?
 You could!
 You should!
 And you probably do, whether or not you know it.
 Here’s how…

 Now, in the 21st century, we have many more avatars than just our resumes, and they are much more active and visible than in the past.
-We have our LinkedIn profiles, our Google Profiles, our Amazon Profiles, our Twitter Bios, and our Facebook pages, even our VisualCVs and (millions of) blogs.
+We have our LinkedIn profiles, our Twitter Bios, our Facebook About pages, Pinterest, Instagram, even YouTube and SlideShare, plus our blogs (or LinkedIn Pulse articles).

 A privacy study funded by Microsoft, shows exactly how important those new avatars are to our careers and, particularly, our job searches:

 We must all create and manage our social avatars for 2 main reasons: